PlantVillage/Classroom/computer_vision/object_detection/object_detection/g3doc/creating_tf_records.md

 # Creating TensorFlow Records

 Tensorflow Object Detection API reads data using the TFRecord file format.
 There are a few things we need to prepare before we can generate the TFRecords.
+Follow the instructions below to convert a set of images and annotations into TFRecords, which can be used to train an Tensorflow Object Detection model.

 ## Download the Images and Annotations